Buying real estate in Sydney?

 Sources: Forbes Global Properties, Realestate.com.au, Property Update

-5) Regulations will tighten on foreign ownership and will impact demand in certain segments
+5) Stricter foreign ownership rules will reduce demand in certain market segments

 In Sydney, regulations on foreign property ownership are tightening, especially in real estate.